doctorfree/MusicPlayerPlus/config/README.md

-As mentioned above, we use tmux to run multiple terminal based programs in a single window so that everything fits nicely (i.e. an instance of `mpcplus`, an instance of `cava`, and one terminal running our image rendering script).
+As mentioned above, we use tmux to run multiple terminal based programs in a single window so that everything fits nicely (i.e. an instance of `mpcplus`, an instance of `mppcava`, and one terminal running our image rendering script).

 MusicPlayerPlus includes a command that starts the tmux session and configures the tmux panes.
-Start a tmux session displaying `mpcplus`, the `cava` spectrum visualizer, and album art in separate tmux panes by executing the command:
+Start a tmux session displaying `mpcplus`, the `mppcava` spectrum visualizer, and album art in separate tmux panes by executing the command:

 ```